 - 1 cup sour cream

-- 1 can 14 ounces whole-berry cranberry sauce
+- 14 ounce can whole berry cranberry sauce

 - 2 to 5 tablespoons whole milk or heavy cream